Whole Lotta Love

 Crazy acceleration.

-Angels banging gongs to the final scream of triumph.
+Angels bang gongs on fire to the final scream of triumph.

 I have died with Christ.